Before We Begin

 Betrayal

-What are the strengths of the traits?
+What are the resources of the traits?

 Creativity